Akshaya-156/hotel_cancellation/README.md

    3. Reinforce your market positioning as a premium or value-driven property. <br>
    4.Increase prices as demand increases but ensure rates remain competitive. <br>

-5. So PORTUGUESE must address the issues to reduce cancellations:-  <br>
+5. So PORTUGAL must address the issues to reduce cancellations:-  <br>
     1.Tailor marketing efforts to address concerns or preferences of customers from these countries. <br>
     2.Offer promotions or incentives to reduce cancellations.  <br>
     3.Adjust booking and cancellation policies for guests from these countries to mitigate potential revenue loss.  <br>